 However, before inviting investors to your business, you need to know what it is worth so you know how much you would be giving up or how much leverage the investor(s) will end up with.
 For this, you need proper business valuation.
 SaaS valuation can be quite complicated because the industry is quite unique.
 To find out how SaaS businesses are valued, here is a detailed breakdown that goes into everything you and potential investors need to know.

 It is also important to take a closer look at your sales funnel and find ways of optimizing it.
 Once you find a sales strategy and a successful sales model, you can hire the right people to expand and optimize it.
 Having a scalable sales strategy in place before making these hires helps you find a balance between scaling and spending on new hires.
 You do not want to hire too fast too soon, because that affects your bottom line while hiring too late will likely increase customer churn.
 You can also optimize your sales strategy by investing in training, automating some parts of your sales model, and hiring effective managers.
 Having all these elements in place is key to your success.
 For example with Savee, you and your team can track contracts over time, store original files, set reminders, and notify the appropriate stakeholders.
 This will help ensure that you never miss a renewal again.

 Scale Your Marketing Efforts

-It is always a good idea to experiment with different marketing channels and strategies to see which ones benefit your business at the scaling stage.
+It is always a good idea to experiment with different marketing channels and strategies within a marketing plan for SaaS companies to see which ones benefit your business at the scaling stage.
 However, do not forget to invest in the channels and strategies that are already working.
 For these, you only need to scale them up.

 The focus should be on finding channels and strategies that help lower your customer acquisition cost.
 When you do so, you spend less on acquiring customers who make the business money, and both allow you to increase the amount you have to invest in the business.